MediciPrime/4C-Workflow/README.md

 1. Finally open the terminal and while inside the *4C-Workflow/* folder run the following command:
    - `sh runscript`
-2. Wait for the analysis to finish and find your results in *Output/* folder
+2. Wait for the analysis to finish and find your results in the *Output/* folder

 ## View Results